-Table 15: Non-FIPS Approved Algorithms
+Table 16: Non-FIPS Approved Algorithms

 Algorithm

 DES (disabled in FIPS-CC mode)

 MD5 (disabled in FIPS-CC mode except for use in the TLS protocol)

 HMAC MD5 (disabled in FIPS-CC mode)

-Diffie-Hellman (key agreement; key establishment methodology provides between 96 and 196 bits of encryption strength)

-RSA (key wrapping; key establishment methodology provides 80 or 112 bits of encryption strength)

-SHA-256 (non-compliant)

-HMAC SHA-256 (non-compliant)

-Note that some algorithms may be classified as deprecated, restricted, or legacy-use.
+Some algorithms may be classified as deprecated, restricted, or legacy-use.
 Please consult NIST SP 800-131A for details.